-Determination of cytokine mediated fibroblast expression by ELISA: Analysis of supernatants of unstimulated cells of several types found in the RA synovium showed that synovial fibroblasts are the primary producer of Id1, and that RA fibroblasts produce more basal Id1 compared to NL and OA fibroblasts (Figure 3A).
-Monocytes also produce some Id1, however much less is produced when compared to synovial fibroblasts.
+Analysis of supernatants of unstimulated cells of several types found in the RA synovium showed that synovial fibroblasts are the primary producer of Id1, and that RA fibroblasts produce more basal Id1 compared to NL and OA fibroblasts (Fig. 3a).
+Monocytes also produce some Id1, however much less compared to synovial fibroblasts.
 The ECs produced an undetectable amount of Id1.
-ELISA analysis of NL synovial fibroblast cell culture supernatants stimulated with several different cytokines found Id1 concentration to be heightened with stimulation with certain cytokines.
-Results show that TGF-β (at 10 and 50 ng/mL) and to a lesser extent IL-17 (at 50 ng/mL) increase Id1 production in synovial fibroblasts (Figure 3B).
-TNF-α showed an initial increase in Id1 production at 10 ng/mL, then a slight decrease at 50 ng/mL when compared to the NS cells.
-CXCL16 showed the opposite trend with a slight decrease in Id1 production at 10 ng/mL, then a slight decrease at 50 ng/mL.
-ELISA analysis of RA, OA, and NL synovial fibroblast cell culture supernatants stimulated with TGF- β at 10 and 50 ng/mL showed that TGF- β has a large effect on Id1 production by synovial fibroblasts (Figure 3C).
-RA fibroblasts are significantly more sensitive to TGF- β stimulation with respect to Id1 production compared to OA and NL synovial fibroblasts.
-There is a slight decrease in Id1 production at 10 ng/mL.
-OA fibroblasts showed increasing amounts of Id1 production at both 10 and 50 ng/mL of TGF- β .
+ELISA analysis of cell culture supernatants of NL synovial fibroblasts stimulated with various cytokines showed that TGF-β (at 10 and 50 ng/mL) and to a lesser extent IL-17 (at 50 ng/mL) increased Id1 production (Fig. 3b).
+TNF-α and CXCL16 had only minor effects on the secretion of Id1 by these cells.
+ELISA analysis of RA, OA, and NL synovial fibroblast cell culture supernatants stimulated with TGF-β at 10 and 50 ng/mL showed that TGF-β had a large effect on Id1 production by synovial fibroblasts (Fig. 3c).
+RA fibroblasts were significantly more sensitive to TGF-β stimulation with respect to Id1 production compared to OA and NL synovial fibroblasts.

-Identification of fibroblast exosomes by ELISA: Analysis of fractions taken during a successive series of steps to isolate exosomes using differential centrifugation from RA synovial cell supernatants showed that the majority of the Id1 is found within exosomes when compared to the other fractions (Figure 4).
-A small amount of Id1 is found in the whole supernatant and exosome depleted fractions, and no Id1 is found in the unlysed exosome fraction.
-Triton X-100 at 0.5% was used to lyse the exosomes and the majority of Id1 was found in this fraction.
+Identification of Id1 in fibroblast exosomes

+Analysis of fractions taken during a successive series of steps to isolate exosomes using differential centrifugation from RA synovial cell supernatants showed that the majority of the Id1 is found within exosomes when compared to the other fractions (Fig. 4).
+A small amount of Id1 was found in the whole supernatant and exosomedepleted fractions, and no Id1 was found in the unlysed exosome fraction.
+Triton X-100 at 0.5 % was used to lyse the exosomes and the majority of Id1 was found in this fraction.
+Notably, exosomes isolated from RA and OA SFs showed very low levels of Id1 unless the exosomes were disrupted by treatment with Triton X-100, confirming that Id1 is largely packaged within cellular exosomes and distributed outside of the cell (Fig. 2e).

-Western blot analysis of Id1 mediated signaling in ECs: Western blot analysis of pJnk in HMVECs and EPCs after a time course stimulation with Id1 shows that pJnk is upregulated after 1 minute of stimulation with Id1 and continues upregulation at 45 minutes of stimulation in EPCs.
-However, in HMVECs upregulation was delayed by 15 minutes but continued to 45 minutes (Figures 5A and 5B).
-Analysis of pP38 in EPCs showed that pP38 is upregulated almost immediately after stimulation with Id1 and continues upregulation at 45 minutes of stimulation (Figure 5C). pErk and pPI3k did not show any upregulation after Id1 stimulation in either EPCs or HMVECs and pP38 did not show any upregulation in HMVECs after Id1 stimulation (Figure 5E).
-Data is shown as fold increase of phosphorylated signaling protein over the NS, after normalization with the total amount of signaling protein.
+Western blot analysis of Id1-mediated signaling in ECs

+Western blot analysis of \pJnk in HMVECs and EPCs following stimulation with Id1 showed that \pJnk was upregulated after 1 min of stimulation with Id1, an effect that persisted for at least 45 min in EPCs.
+However, in HMVECs upregulation was delayed by 15 min and was less robust, but continued to 45 min (Fig. 5a and b).
+Analysis of \pP38 in EPCs showed that \pP38 was upregulated almost immediately after stimulation with Id1 and this effect persisted at 45 min of stimulation (Fig. 5c). \pErk and \pP13k did not show any upregulation after Id1 stimulation in either EPCs or HMVECs and \pP38 did not show any upregulation in HMVECs after Id1 stimulation (Fig. 5e).
+Results are shown as fold increase from nonstimulated (NS) cells arbitrarily set at 1.
+Upper bands represent phosphorylated signaling molecules (p)